arfshl/void-wsl/README.md

 ```

 ## How-to-Build
-VoidWSL can build on GNU/Linux or WSL, for this example we build arm64 version of void-glibc
+VoidWSL can build on GNU/Linux or WSL, for this example we build arm64 version of void-glibc.

 `curl`,`bsdtar`,`tar`(gnu) and `sudo` is required for build.
 ```shell